-Messi scored his first FC Barcelona game against Albacete in May 2005 as the La Liga outfit won the title.
+Messi scored his first senior FC Barcelona goal against Albacete in May 2005 as the La Liga outfit won the title.

 He signed a five-year contract with the Catalan side on 24 June 2005.
 Following a £150m offer from Inter Milan, Messi committed his future to FC Barcelona until 2014.

-Lionel established himself as a regular on the right wing of a front three of Ronaldinho and Samuel Eto’o wearing the no19 shirt.
+Lionel established himself as a regular on the right wing of a front three of Ronaldinho and Samuel Eto’o, wearing the number 19 shirt.

 He scored an impressive eight goals in 25 games before he tore his hamstring in the Champions League round of 16 against Chelsea FC at Stamford Bridge.

 Messi missed FC Barcelona’s 2-1 win over Arsenal in the Champions League final in Paris in 2006.
-He won the Spanish top flight title for the second successive season.
+And he still won the Spanish top flight title for the second successive season.